 Black-Eyed Susan Rudbeckia Plants for Sale Online

-The Black-Eyed Susan (Rudbeckia fulgida 'Goldsturm'), Maryland's State Flower, is a native perennial that is tolerant of clay and sandy soil and is heat and drought resistant.
+The Black-Eyed Susan (Rudbeckia fulgida 'Goldsturm'), Maryland's State Flower, is a native perennial tolerant of clay and sandy soil and is heat and drought tolerant.
 While it thrives in full sun, it will grow in partial shade conditions.
-This deer-resistant coneflower displays showy long-blooming daisy-like flowers.
+This deer-resistant coneflower displays showy, long-blooming daisy-like flowers.
 Black-Eyed Susan plants attract butterflies and seed-eating birds alike with their golden yellow petals and dark center seed heads.

 The Black-Eyed Susan is the perfect perennial for providing color in late summer and is especially showy in mass plantings.

 |Mature Height:||1.5 to 2 Feet|

 |Flower Color:||Golden yellow-orange petals with dark center seed heads|

 |Selling Points:||Deer resistant, heat tolerant, attracts butterflies and songbirds, Maryland state flower|

 How to Care for Black-Eyed Susan Rudbeckia Plants